Forschung Gottfried Schatz Forschungszentrum

 Light-mediated control of TRPC3 function

-• Lipid-gated TRPC3/6/7 channels determine the fate of a variety of cell types throughout the human body.
-Altered TRPC channel functions appear to have great relevance as the basis of human pathologies such as cancer and inflammatory diseases.
-However, efficient therapeutic "targeting" of TRPC channels requires an in-depth understanding of the molecular principles of control of these ion channels by regulatory/therapeutic ligands.
-This project is based on recent insights into the molecular architecture of TRPC complexes and on technological advances in spatiotemporally precise manipulation of ligand conformations by light (photopharmacology).
-In the project, structure-guided mutagenesis and molecular dynamics (MD) simulation will be combined with photopharmacology and optogenetic technologies to arrive at new molecular concepts that enable unprecedented specificity for manipulating TRPC signaling.
+• Lipid-regulated TRPC3/6/7 channels determine the fate of a variety of cell types throughout the human body.
+Altered TRPC channel function appears to be highly relevant as the basis of human pathologies such as cancer and inflammatory diseases.
+However, efficient therapeutic targeting of TRPC channels requires an in-depth understanding of the molecular principles of control of these ion channels by regulatory/therapeutic ligands.
+This project is based on recent findings on the molecular architecture of TRPC complexes and on technological progress in the field of spatio-temporal precise manipulation of ligand conformations by light (photopharmacology).
+The project will combine structure-guided mutagenesis and molecular dynamics (MD) simulation with photopharmacological and optogenetic technologies to arrive at new molecular concepts that enable highly precise manipulation of TRPC signaling in human tissues.

 • Project partners: Dirk Trauner, NYU, USA; Thomas Stockner, Medical University of Vienna und Toma Glasnov, Karl-Franzens University of Graz